NabeehaAliii/Cloud-Projects/First EC2 Instance Launch/Readme.md

 <img width="890" alt="Successfully Launch" src="https://github.com/user-attachments/assets/438cd80c-bbce-4d4b-86c9-41365f3d1546">

 ## Step 10: Connecting to Your EC2 Instance
 **Objective:** Access the EC2 instance using SSH.

+- **Instructions:**
+  1. Go back to the EC2 Dashboard and find your instance under **Instances**.
+  2. Copy the **Public IP** or **Public DNS**.
+  3. Open your terminal or SSH client.
+  4. Use the following command to connect:

+bash
+     ssh -i "your-key.pem" ec2-user@your-ec2-public-ip

+  5. Replace "your-key.pem" with the path to your key pair and your-ec2-public-ip with the instance's IP address.
+  6. Once connected, you can run commands on your instance.

 <img width="960" alt="Instance is Launched" src="https://github.com/user-attachments/assets/3c3266e3-b46c-4253-9aab-655707e573db">